Farm company in Washington state fined $2 million after 2 workers die of COVID-19

 The company was fined $2,038,200, which it can appeal.

-“It’s unacceptable to chose to ignore health and safety rules,” said Joel Sacks, Director, the director of Washington State Department of Labor & Industries.
+“It’s unacceptable to choose to ignore health and safety rules,” said Joel Sacks, the director of the state Department of Labor & Industries.

 A phone call to Gebbers Farms seeking comment was not immediately returned Monday afternoon.